SvenVw/fdm/.changeset/poor-towns-appear.md

 "@svenvw/fdm-app": minor
 ---

-Add feature to select an existing fertilizer as template for a new fertilizer
+Add a feature to select an existing fertilizer as a template for new fertilizers